chrisburnell/chrisburnell.com/src/posts/recipes/2019-12-21-tourtiere.md

 Combine all ingredients in a heavy pot.
 Add all ingredients except for the pie crusts and fill pot with water so that it just covers ingredients.
 Simmer for 1 hour, stirring often.

-<a id="preheat-step">Begin heating the oven to 175°C/350°F.</a> Let ingredients cool then cover the bottom of two pie plates with dough.
+<p><span id="preheat-step">Begin heating the oven to 175°C/350°F.</span> Let ingredients cool then cover the bottom of two pie plates with dough.
 Add the cooked ingredients and cover with other two rounds of dough.
-Make a few incisions into the top of each pie crust to allow steam to escape.
+Make a few incisions into the top of each pie crust to allow steam to escape.</p>

 Bake until the tops of the pies are golden brown.